When does the pilgrimage begin?

-Unfortunately during the traditional pilgrimage season, 1st June to 15th August, other visitors are not permitted to the island out of courtesy and respect to those completing the three day pilgrimage.
+Unfortunately during the traditional pilgrimage season, June, July & up to 15th August, other visitors are not permitted on the island out of courtesy and respect to those completing the three day pilgrimage.
 Visitors are most welcome to view our lake shore facilities, and watch the DVD playing in our visitor centre detailing the Lough Derg pilgrimage.
 Younger visitors may also like to view the statue of Patrick the Pilgrim and the boat which would have carried many of their pilgrim ancestors to the island.

 What time do the boats go across to the island?